angelzhangg/SLP-Student-Stress-Levels/README.md

 - **Impact is operationally defined as an improvement or decrease in self-reported outcomes of students’ perceived stress and mental state**
 - Independent variable:
   - impact of holistic wellness initiatives/techniques/seminars
-  - 32 students in cohort 1 vs 26 students in cohort 2= 60 students participated but only 34 filled out the form in completion
+  - Study year: 32 students in cohort 1 vs 26 students in cohort 2= 60 students participated but only 34 filled out the form in completion
+  - employment status: full time, part time, students only
+  - coping mechanism: yes/no
+  - health issues: how many health issues do students have if any
 - Dependent variable:
   - self reported stress levels operationally defined using the **Perceived Stress Scale**
   - **Qualtrics survey** that combines both quantitative and qualitative questions